varadinov/DevSecOps/01_operating_systems/docker/Readme.md

 docker run -p 8010:80 -d my-nginx
 ```

 * Create new image using Dockerfile.
 In this exercise you are creating a new image using a Dockerfile.
+This is the recommended approach for image creation.

+- Review the docker file
 ```Dockerfile
 FROM python:3.10     # -----> Use python version 3.10 image as base image
 RUN pip3 install "fastapi[all]"    # -----> Install python fastapi framework